 Laurie Sheck’s poem “The Stockroom”

 Back in the late nineties when a place called Borders Outlet still existed and Amazon was only a few years old, that was about the only store I could find – and afford – to buy brand new poetry books by that elusive species, The Poet Who Wasn’t Long Dead.
-Of all the books I found, James Merrill’s Changing Light at Sandover, and Laurie Sheck’s 1996 collection The Willow Grove are the only ones to have left any lasting impression: Merrill’s for being a book-length poem written with the help of a Ouija Board, and Sheck’s for always being (it still is now) one of the best single collections of poems I’ve ever read.
-Here’s just one from that book, with more to come I’m sure:
+One of these was Laurie Sheck’s 1996 collection The Willow Grove, still one of the best single collections of poems I’ve ever read.
+Here’s just one of them:

 I watch the boy shoot up.

 into what land, what dreamy repetition, separateness, deferment,

 grainy lack and white of this sleep that is not sleep?